digipolisantwerp/antwerp-ui_angular/CONTRIBUTING.md

 Packages are essentially Angular libraries that follow Angular standard.
 More info on how to create Angular libraries can be found [here](https://angular.io/guide/libraries).

-To create a new library as part of ACPAAS UI, run:
+To create a new library as part of ACPaaS UI, run:

 ````shell
 ng generate library ngx-<package>